Marie-Jade Lauriault

-Marie-Jade Lauriault (born 10 November 1996) is a Canadian-French ice dancer who currently represents Canada with her partner and husband Romain Le Gac, in which capacity she is the 2022 Skate America bronze medallist, 2023 CS Budapest Trophy silver medallist, and two-time Canadian national medallists.
+Marie-Jade Lauriault (born 10 November 1996) is a Canadian-French ice dancer who currently represents Canada.
+With her partner and husband Romain Le Gac, she is the 2022 Skate America bronze medallist, a three-time Challenger Series medallist, and a three-time Canadian national medallist.
+She represented Canada at the 2026 Winter Olympics.

-Lauriault and Le Gac initially represented his birth country of France upon partnering in 2014, winning four silver medals at the French Championships and a national junior title, and representing France at the 2018 Winter Olympics.
-Internationally they won four Challenger medals, including gold at the 2019 CS Warsaw Cup, before switching to represent Canada in the summer of 2021.
+Lauriault and Le Gac initially represented his birth country of France upon partnering in 2014, where they were four-time French national silver medallists (2015-19), four-time Challenger Series medallists and the 2016 French junior national champions, and represented France at the 2018 Winter Olympics before switching to represent Canada in the summer of 2021.

 Personal life

 Marie-Jade Lauriault was born on 10 November 1996 in Laval, Quebec.
 She married Le Gac in December 2015.
 As of August 2016, she is studying psychology.
 She became a French citizen in December 2017.

 Career

 Early years

 Lauriault started skating in 2001.
 At the age of eight, she began taking ice dancing lessons taught by Pascal Denis and was soon paired with Pierre-Richard Chiasson.
 Lauriault/Chiasson placed eighth at the novice level at the 2013 Canadian Championships.